 Traditionally, Tyler has been invited to nominate a distinguished junior B.F.A.
 Painting or Sculpture major for participation in the Yale Norfolk Summer School of Art and Music in Connecticut.
 Nominations are made by the PDS faculty.

 Tyler offers one full scholarship each summer to the Black Hills Print Symposium in South Dakota.
 Nominations are made by the Printmaking faculty.
 The Symposium brings together professional artists and students from all over the country for a serious exchange of ideas and information.
 One scholarship is also awarded to the summer program of the Pilchuck Glass School in Washington State.
 The Pilchuck School offers glassblowing, hot glass sculpture, casting, mixed media sculpture, flame working, and neon to students from around the world.
 The School emphasizes experimentation, investigation, teamwork, and personal growth.
 Nominations are made by the Glass faculty.
-Each year students are nominated for a full scholarship to the nine-week Skowhegan School of Painting and Sculpture Summer Program in Maine.
+Each year, students are nominated for a full scholarship to the nine-week Skowhegan School of Painting and Sculpture Summer Program in Maine.
 The scholarship covers full costs of room, board, and tuition.
-Skowhegan enrolls sixty advanced students of painting and sculpture from schools across the country that work independently under the guidance of six resident faculty members and weekly visiting artists.
+Skowhegan enrolls 60 advanced students of painting and sculpture from schools across the country who work independently under the guidance of six resident faculty members and weekly visiting artists.
 Students who have completed the junior year are nominated by presenting work to the PDS faculty.